 School-age children (ages 6 to 12) need healthy foods and nutritious snacks.
 They

-have a consistent but slow rate of growth and usually eat 4 to 5 times a day (including
+have a steady but slow rate of growth and usually eat 4 to 5 times a day (with snacks).

-snacks).
 Many food habits, likes, and dislikes are set during this time.
-Family, friends,
+Family, friends, and

-and the media (especially TV) influence their food choices and eating habits.
-School-age
+the media (chiefly TV) effect their food choices and eating habits.
+School-age children

-children are often willing to eat a wider variety of foods than their younger siblings.
+are often willing to eat a wider variety of foods than their younger siblings.
+Eating

-Eating healthy after-school snacks is important, too, as these snacks may contribute
+healthy after-school snacks is important, too, as these snacks may contribute up to

-up to one-fourth of the total calorie intake for the day.
-School-age children have
+one-fourth of the total calorie intake for the day.
+School-age children can also help

 Helpful mealtime hints for school-age children

 Always serve breakfast, even if it has to be "on the run."
 Some ideas for a quick,

 Take advantage of big appetites after school by serving healthy snacks, such as: